Orimalca/PDMBooth/README.md

   "false" \ # whether trained text_encoder as well when trained a LoRA
 ```

-## Running on the DreamBooth's Dataset
+## Running on DreamBooth's Dataset

 First, we need to fetch DreamBooth's dataset: